 Organizational Chart (PDF, 74 KB)

 Procurement provides a number of services to assist Cornell units with efficiently making purchases that are cost-effective and beneficial for the university, the economy, and the environment.
-Services provided by Procurement include vendor registration, contract review, managing purchase transactions, accounts payable, and strategic sourcing.
+Services provided by Procurement include vendor registration, contract review, managing purchase transactions, and strategic sourcing.
 In addition, we provide innovative shopping tools (e-SHOP), spend analysis tools (Spend Viz), and management of credit card programs to name a few.
 Procurement also offers several training opportunities to help staff members learn about the procurement process at Cornell and how to process purchases in line with university policy, using the tools available.

 To ensure flexibility, efficiency, and a high level of customer service, Procurement is configured into three functional teams: Campus Services, Supplier Services, and Payment Services.
 The functional team responsibilities are defined in the table below.

 - KFS orders

 - Recurring orders

 - Single/sole source orders

 - NY state orders

 - e-SHOP system and support